 The first had to do with the so-called “Fake news.”

 They developed an update to evaluate site and blogs for quality and credibility.
 This would ensure they could weed out fake news and content that had rampant keyword stuffing.

-In fact, Google was so serious about the fake news mess that they’ve decided to spend 300 million dollars in quality journalism.
+In fact, Google was so serious about the fake news mess that they've decided to spend 300 million dollars on quality journalism.

 In addition to fake news, they want to crack down on sites that use manipulative content.
 This is where marketers are more interested in creating SEO rather than thinking of the human being reading the blog post or the webpage.